Joseph Lea Gleave

-Joseph Lea Gleave (born 5 August 1907 in Manchester; died 16 January 1965 in Glasgow) was a British architect.
+Joseph Lea Gleave (5 August 1907 – 16 January 1965) was a British architect.
 In 1931, when he was 23, he won the international architectural competition for the Columbus Lighthouse in Santo Domingo Este, Dominican Republic, a memorial monument that was a tribute to Christopher Columbus.
 Later in his career he became known for the designing of a number of Scottish hospitals.

 Life

 Gleave was the son of a farmer, James Gleave and his wife Hannah née Lea.
-Between September 1923 to September 1927 he studied on a part-time basis at Manchester School of Architecture.
+Between September 1923 and September 1927 he studied on a part-time basis at Manchester School of Architecture.
 In 1927 he was apprenticed to James Theodore Halliday in Manchester for several months, before moving to work with Francis Jones as assistant, between 1927 and 1928.
 In the same year Gleave moved employment again to Thomas Cecil Howitt from 1929 to 1930.
-From February 1930 to May 1931 he assisted with Jones & Dalrymple in Manchester.
+From February 1930 to May 1931, he assisted with Jones & Dalrymple in Manchester.
 The following year, Gleave was appointed to Edinburgh College of Art as a senior assistant.
 In 1935, he was promoted to director of the School of Architecture at the college.